dao-duc-tung/sagemaker-ml-system/README.md

 The input of this step is the training code, evaluation code, and the model serving code of an ML model.
 The output of this step is the two docker images that contain all of these scripts.

 The 1st docker image serves as a multi-functional docker image for preparing data, training model, evaluating model, and serving model.
-Combining all of these scripts simplifies the development process without creating several docker images for each individual script which is overkilled for this sample solution.
+Combining all of these scripts simplifies the development process without creating several docker images for each script which is overkilled for this sample solution.
 Check [this tutorial](https://sagemaker-workshop.com/custom/containers.html) for more details.

 The 2nd docker image serves as the runtime environment for the LD endpoint.
 This docker image uses the 1st docker image as the base image.
 The reason why we cannot use the 1st docker image directly for the LD endpoint is that the container-based LD function requires an additional library called `awslambdaric`.
 This LD function also requires a specific entry point and a specific command to run.
 Check [this article](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-create-from-alt) for more details.
 Let's start by creating an SM notebook instance and clone this repository to the notebook environment.